Tarun-Kumar19/State-Government-Fund-Allocation-Tracking-System-over-Blockchain/README.md

 ## Acknowledgments
-I thank all contributors and stakeholders for their invaluable input and support in developing this project.
+I thank all contributors for their invaluable input and support in developing this project.
 Special thanks to the open-source community for providing tools and resources that made this project possible.